amplience/message-event-channel/README.md

 # message.io

-An event driven fault tollerant library for communicating between contexts using MessageChannel.
+An event driven fault tolerant library for communicating between contexts using MessageChannel.

 # Features

 * Subscribe to and broadcast events
-* Send and recieve JSON
+* Send and receive JSON
 * Make requests that return a promise

 # Installation